Common questions

 Your involvement in hip dysplasia research can make a real difference by providing:

-Want to be more involved?
-You can join our Consumer Advisory Group, share your experiences in a focus group, or take part in other VicHip research or child health studies.
+Want to do more?
+Join our Consumer Advisory Group (open to the public) and share your experiences in a focus group, provide feedback on our research methods and materials, or take part in other VicHip research or child health studies.
+We want to ensure that our research reflects what is most important to patients and their families.

 VicHip was designed to make it easy for families to get involved and take up little time.

-• If your child has been diagnosed with hip dysplasia in Victoria, and your doctor or clinician works at a participating hospital or practice, a VicHip team member may contact you.
-We usually do this in person or by phone after your child’s clinic appointment or hospital visit.
+- A VicHip team member may contact you in person or by phone after your child’s clinic appointment or hospital visit.
 We will explain VicHip, what is involved in taking part, and answer any questions you have.

-VicHip participant surveys are designed to be completed at set time points throughout the course of a patient’s medical care, such as developmental milestones or treatment phases.
+VicHip participant surveys or PROMs are designed to be completed at set time points throughout the course of a patient’s medical care, such as developmental milestones or treatment phases.

 Learn more about communication and privacy or read the complete VicHip Participant Information and Consent Form – Parent (English)

-Like all data systems, there is a small risk of data privacy being breached.
-VicHip is firmly committed to ensuring that personal information remains private and secure.
+Like any data system, there is a small risk of a data privacy breach.
+Murdoch Children's Research Institute takes strong measures to keep your personal information private and secure.

 A Participant Information and Consent Form (PICF) is a document that outlines the purpose of a research study and explains what is involved in taking part.

-If you decide to take part in VicHip, it is important to read and understand the PICF.
-A member of the VicHip team will review this information with you and ask you to sign the consent section.
+It is important to read and understand the PICF.
+A member of the VicHip team will review this information with you.
 You will get a copy to keep.
 Your consent covers you and your child.

 Learn more about our PICF or read the complete VicHip Participant Information and Consent Form – Parent (English)